 5. Visit Bergen’s Most Famous Stave Church in Fantoft

-Nevertheless, Stave Churches are unique to Norway and this is one of the best Bergen attractions!
+Nevertheless, Stave Churches are unique to Norway, and this is one of the best attractions in Bergen (and wherever they are located in Norway).

 6. Learn About the City’s Seafaring Past at the Bergen Maritime Museum

-Inside, you can find a lot of detailed info about Bergen’s seafaring past and some of the stories date back 2,000 years!
+Inside, you can find a lot of detailed information about Bergen’s seafaring past, and some of the stories date back 2,000 years!
 The museum offers guided tours during the high season.

 To get to the Bergen Maritime Museum, you will need to get the bus to Møhlenpris stop or walk there from the city center (it is around a 15-20 minute walk).